hamsternz/FPGA_DisplayPort/readme.txt

 	stuff data into fifo
 	Wait for 'response_received' or 'timeout' to be asserted.

-4. Make state machine to do something useful
-	Read back EDID?
+4. Make state machine to do something useful  - DONE Read back EDID?
 	Check Lane config

-5. Bring up the tranceivers as TX.
+5. Bring up the tranceivers as TX. - one of two DONE

 6. The oh-so-painful training for the link.